jhwcn/BlazorUnmarshalledCanvas/README.md

 Unmarshalled invoking of Canvas 2d context from Blazor

 # Why unmarshalled
-Blazor JavaScript interop depends on Json to marshall object between Javascipt and C#, that could be a problem on performance.
-With unmarshalled invoking methods provided by MonoWebAssemblyJSRuntime, the canvas drawing process could be a lot fast than using the Invoke method of JSInProcessRuntime.
+Blazor JavaScript interop depends on Json to marshall object between Javascript and C#, that could be a problem on performance.
+With unmarshalled invoking methods provided by MonoWebAssemblyJSRuntime, the canvas drawing process could be **much faster** than the normal invoke, it is **50 times faster** for passing 2 float value, and this number will increase rapidly with the complexity and the size of the data.

 # How to use
 Add a reference to the UmCanvas library, in the Blazor page @function part, create a Canvas2d object with the id of the target HTML5 canvas, and then call the wrapped methods of the "2d" context, that is it.